ittekiou/EgQE/docs/articles/LET-EX-00_Editing-as-Passage.md

 But it is not merely a separation.

-Editing is the operation that leaves a deviation within passage.
+Editing leaves deviation within passage.

 When deviation remains, difference is carried over.
 What is carried over appears as persistence.